berlinguyinca/spotz/README.md

 Using this framework consists of writing the following boilerplate code:

-0. Import the default definitions inside spotz preamble.
+1. Import the default definitions inside the spotz preamble.
+Importing from the library Preamble is a Scala convention to bring in default definitions into the current scope.
-1. Define the objective function.
+2. Define the objective function.
-2. Define the space of hyperparameter values that you wish to search.
+3. Define the space of hyperparameter values that you wish to search.
-3. Select the solver.
+4. Select the solver.

 ## Imports